-Welcome to school year 2016-17!
+Welcome to the 2018-19 school year!
 Education is a team effort, and we know that students, parents, teachers, and other staff members all working together can make this a wonderfully successful year for our students.

-The Dickinson ISD Elementary School Student Handbook is designed to provide basic information that you and your child will need during the school year.
+The Dickinson ISD Elementary Student Handbook is designed to provide basic information that you and your child will need during the school year.
 The handbook is divided into two sections:

-Section I-PARENTAL RIGHTS-with information to assist you in responding to school-related issues.
+Section I-Parental Rights-with information to assist you in responding to school-related issues.
 We encourage you to take some time to closely review this section of the handbook.

-Section II-OTHER IMPORTANT INFORMATION FOR STUDENTS AND PARENTS-organized alphabetically by topic, and, where possible, further divided by applicability to ages and/or grade levels, for quick access when searching for information on a specific issue.
+Section II-Other Important Information for Students and Parents-organized alphabetically by topic, and, where possible, further divided by applicability to ages and/or grade levels, for quick access when searching for information on a specific issue.